-From the character Carrie in “Sex and the City” to fashion impresario Anna Piaggi, pictured here, the Italian fashion writer and style icon who is sort of the precursor to Lady Gaga‘s style, no nutty combination is too much, yet people covet their personal style and sense of daringness.
+From Sarah Jessica Parker‘s the character Carrie in “Sex and the City,” pictured below, to the late fashion impresario Anna Piaggi, pictured above, the Italian fashion writer and style icon who is sort of the precursor to Lady Gaga‘s style, no nutty combination is too much, yet people covet their personal style and sense of daringness.

 But would you REALLY wear what they wear, as they wear it?

 Not really, I bet.But I do bet that you may wonder how to wear anything with aplomb.